 The secret to have a successful party is not planning on tons of dishes trying to appease all your guests.
 The best way to plan the menu is choosing healthy foods.
 Since health consciousness is on the overboard, now you can think of grilled foods instead of fried food for starters.

-Grilled meat or vegetable from a reliable PELLET SMOKER is a great alternative to the fried meat.
+Grilled meat or vegetable from one of a reliable pellet smokers is a great alternative to the fried meat.
 In fact, your guests will thank you for the healthy choices.
 For instance, you can serve fish or meat instead of potatoes and rice, or farro or quinoa as the starch items.

 Instead of being stuck in the cooking for the party, you can choose dishes that you can prepare well in advance, and which need very little cooking time.
 For salads, you can choose a salad like Caesar kale salad.
 This would be great as first course and you can even toss it in dressing early without worrying about the salad wilting.
 This salad holds up very well.